libertyernie/Furry-Crossposter/README.md

 Removed:
 * splash screen
 * gender options used primarily in explicit artwork
-* DeviantArt and Inkbunny support (CrosspostSharp supports these sites)
+* DeviantArt, Furry Network, and Inkbunny support (CrosspostSharp supports these sites)